 Commonly used as a binder and sweetener in energy ball recipes and homemade snack bars, dates carry a fair share of carbohydrates.
 If you want to nosh we recommend sticking to two at a time, which have about 140 calories and 37 grams of carbohydrates.
 To blunt of some of the sugar rush, top the dried fruit with a tablespoon of peanut butter for a quick and easy snack.

 Packed with the hunger-busting combo of eight grams of protein and six grams of fiber in just one cooked cup, quinoa is an ideal protein source for vegetarians and vegans alike!
 But if you're trying to watch your carbs, you may want to dial back your portions.
 Instead of thinking of quinoa as the "main attraction" on your plate, consider it more of a topping.
-Sprinkle it on top of salads, add it to your omelets or use it in lieu of a sugar-filled granola in Greek yogurt parfaits.
-For even more creative ways to use to the ancient grain, check out these 15 Ideas for Leftover Quinoa.
+Sprinkle it on top of salads, add it to your omelets or use it in lieu of sugar-filled granola in Greek yogurt parfaits.

-Carb count: 36 per large apple, 46 grams per cup of applesauce
+Carb count: 45 grams per cup of applesauce

 Apples are one of our favorite on-the-go hunger crushers, but that doesn't change the fact that they're a potent source of carbs.
-Same goes for applesauce, which gets it's additional grams from a hefty dose of sugar.
-Our advice: Cut out the applesauce completely and stock up on some of these 8 Low-Carb Fruits for Fast Weight Loss.
+Same goes for applesauce, which gets its additional grams from a hefty dose of sugar.
+Our advice: Cut out the applesauce completely and stock up on some of these low-carb fruits.

 Carb count: 45 grams per bar

 Since carbs provide energy, it shouldn't come as a surprise that energy bars are loaded with carbohydrates.
 That said, you'd be amazed at how many people don't make the connection.
 On average, these health food imposters carry up to 45 grams of carbs—and are chock full of sugar and scary chemicals, too.
 They're basically a triple threat to your health.
-For better ways to add some pep in your step, check out these 23 Best Foods for Energy.
+For better ways to add some pep in your step, check out these best foods for energy.

 Carb count: 43 grams per ¾ cup

-Most people solely consider beans an alternative protein source, without taking much notice of their high-carb content.
-However, a ¾-cup serving of this Asian-native serves up a whopping 43 grams of carbohydrates and an impressive 13.5 grams of protein.
-The beans are loaded with fiber, a nutrient that improves digestive health and regulates blood sugar levels.
+Most people solely consider beans as an alternative protein source, without taking much notice of their high-carb content.
+But while a ¾-cup serving of this bean serves up a whopping 43 grams of carbohydrates, it comes packed with immense benefits.
+That same serving delivers an impressive 13 grams of protein.
+The beans are loaded with fiber (13 grams worth), a nutrient that improves digestive health and regulates blood sugar levels.

 Carb count: 34-52 grams per defined serving

 Many people think of fruity fat-free candies like Twizzlers, Sour Patch Kids, and gummy bears as better-for-your candies, but the truth is they're just as packed with carbs and sugar as their chocolate counterparts—and in some cases, they actually carry more carbs!
 For example, a pack of M&M'S Milk Chocolate carries 34 grams of carbs, while a packet of Sour Patch Kids is packed 52 grams.
 And just four Twizzlers (which the brand considers a standard serving size) contains 36 grams of carbs.
-If you're looking for a lower carb sweet, consider grabbing a handful Lifesaver Gummies.
-Eight of them have 22 grams of carbs.
+For something sweet, consider any of these 44 Healthy Desserts Nutrition Experts Swear By.